Pseudo-Anosov maps with small stretch factors on punctured surfaces: Introduction

 The point of this theorem is that the constants $A,B$ and $C$ depend on neither $g$ nor $n$, in contrast to the previous results.
-We should note that the lower bounds in Theorems \ref{thm:main} and \ref{thm:uniform} are direct corollaries of Penner's lower bound and our contribution is to provide upper bounds that have the same 'order of magnitude' as the existing lower bound.\\ The idea of the proof is as follows.
-Firstly we construct maps $f_i$ with 'small' stretch factors for an arithmetic sequence $\{ g_i \}$ of genera.
-This can be done using Penner's construction of pseudo-Anosov maps with suitable choice of multi-curves.
-The useful property of the constructed map in the first step, $f_i$, is that its mapping torus contain an orientable surface, $F_i$, of genus two.
-Moreover $F_i$ is norm-minimizing and $F_i$ lies in the closure of the same fibered face (of Thurston norm) as the monodromy $f_i$ of the fibration.
-In the second step, we use $F_i$ to construct new fibrations of the mapping torus and fill the gap between the genera $\{ g_i \}$.
-We should note that the idea of using different fibrations of the same 3-manifold to construct lots of low-dilatation pseudo-Anosov maps was first used by McMullen in \cite{mcmullen2000polynomial}.
+We should note that the lower bounds in Theorems \ref{thm:main} and \ref{thm:uniform} are direct corollaries of Penner's lower bound and our contribution is to provide upper bounds that have the same `order of magnitude' as the existing lower bound.
+This has been done by constructing examples of pseudo-Anosov maps with `small' stretch factors.